akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 It would be interesting to offer Julia to translate these **metadata asset attributes** and why not... some media.

-You need to know that PIM assets can be used in 2 different ways:
+You need to know that PIM assets can be used in 2 different ways with Akeneo PIM:
 * either **by associating the PIM with a DAM solution**: assets then come from this external solution,
 * or by creating these assets **directly in the PIM**.